NadeemSamaali/FieldMappr/README.md

     over $[0, 2\pi]$ with an angle step of $\frac{\pi}{180}$ to calculate the coordinates of the charges necessary to approximate the ring of charge.

-### App.py
-Contains the code which allows users to interact with the different methods performing the electric field visualization.

-### run.bat
-Batch file runnable by user.